Macaulay2/M2/ReactionNetworks/Readme.md

 2. add missing documetation

 Fixed:
-1. created functions: negativeWeightedLaplacian, negativeUndirectedLaplacian, stoichiometricConeKer, reducedStoichiometricConeKer, preClusters, clusters, superDoublingSets, hasIsolation
+1. created functions:(fixed) negativeLaplacian, negativeWeightedLaplacian, negativeUndirectedLaplacian, stoichiometricConeKer, reducedStoichiometricConeKer, preClusters, clusters, superDoublingSets, hasIsolation
+2. Added new input methods to ``reactionNetwork''
-2. added documentation for the new functions
+3. added documentation for the new and altered  functions
-3. added docuemntation for the functions: stoichiometricMatrix, stoichiometricSubspace, stoichSubspaceKer, negativeLaplacian, reactantMatrix
+4. added docuemntation for the functions: stoichiometricMatrix, stoichiometricSubspace, stoichSubspaceKer, negativeLaplacian, reactantMatrix